DavyJonesLocker/client_side_validations-simple_form/README.md

 //= require rails.validations.simple_form.bootstrap4
 ```

-Again, order matters.
-You should add this line after the require for `rails.validations` as described in the `ClientSideValidations` installation instructions.

-If the asset pipeline is disabled the asset file will be copied
-into `public/javascripts` when the `ClientSideValidations` install generator is run.

-At any time you can copy the asset file into your project by running:
+If you need to copy the asset files from the gem into your project, run:

 ```
 rails g client_side_validations:copy_assets
 ```

-If the asset pipeline is disabled the asset file will be copied
-into `public/javascripts`.
-Otherwise the asset file will be copied into
-`app/assets/javascripts` (or whatever asset directory you have
-defined)
+Note: If you run `copy_assets`, you will need to run it again each time you update this project.

 ## Usage ##